matomo-org/developer-documentation/docs/2.x/generated/PiwikTracker.md

 The following features require access:
 - force the visitor IP
 - force the date & time of the tracking requests rather than track for the current datetime

 #### Signature

 -  It accepts the following parameter(s):
     - `$token_auth` (`string`) &mdash;
        token_auth 32 chars token_auth string
-- It returns a `$this` value.
+- It does not return anything.

 <a name="setlocaltime" id="setlocaltime"></a>
 <a name="setLocalTime" id="setLocalTime"></a>